 Not from Abuse

-Due to the nature of strong dissociation and hiding memories from oneself, which is a criteria of DID, it's always possible a multiple is certain they have not experienced abuse or trauma and later finds out they did.
-This puts support persons and resources like this one in the awkward position of having to validate an individual's authentic subjective experience (of never having been abused) even while being braced for later revelation of abuse that has previously gone missing.
+To explain further: due to the nature of strong dissociation and hiding memories from oneself, which is a criteria of DID, it's always possible a multiple is certain they have not experienced abuse or trauma and later finds out they did.
+This puts support persons and resources like this one in the awkward position of having to validate an individual's authentic subjective experience (of "never" having been traumatized) even while being braced for later revelation of trauma that has previously gone missing.
 All multiples are different and this later revelation is always a possibility, so be warned that your current lack of evidence can change due to the nature of the disorder.